 Of course, these statements all need to be associated with the proper context.
-There are examples of times when using these exact phrases is not damaging, but in terms of handling a difficult person, reaching for these stock sentences to avoid discomfort is not in your best interest.
+There are examples of times when using these exact phrases is not damaging, but in terms of handling a difficult person, reaching for these stock sentences to defuse rudeness is not in your best interest.

 Healthy communication strategies

 Healthy communication will do nothing but serve you in many aspects of your life, and having interactions with difficult people is certainly no exception.
 When you find that you must have a conversation with a person who has hurt you, keep your feelings in check with the following strategies.